Puellaquae/Desktop-Snake/README.md

 # Desktop-Snake
-A Snake Game Play With Desktop Icons
+A Snake Game Play With Desktop Icons.
+Support multi-monitor with rectangle aligned layout.